Magisk-Modules-Alt-Repo/submission/README.md

 * On the project's Wiki page
 * As a separate repository
 * On a separate, empty branch
-* Directly in the master branch, with instructions in `customize.sh` that delete it during installation
+* Directly in the main branch, with instructions in `customize.sh` that delete it during installation

 We recommend that you publish your module under a license that explicitly permits redistribution of the software, such as the [GPLv3](https://www.gnu.org/licenses/gpl-howto.html) license.
 Any other FOSS license should work as well.
 Make sure the license is compatible with all code/binaries you provide — this is especially important if you provide a proprietary package with your module.